zhihil/Lessons/F18/Projects/professional-site/lesson-1/README.md

 12. go to "http://profileName.github.io/repository" but with your actual profile name instead of "profileName"
 13. you should see the same web page you saw in part 1, but now it is being hosted on github pages instead of your laptop
 14. share the link to your webpage with other people in your group via slack!

-If you get stuck at any point at this part, [go here for more instructions](https://pages.github.com/) or ask one of us for help!

 ## 4. Optional Homework, Excellent for Practice & Learning!
 - Check out w3schools and their awesome HTML/CSS tutorials!